ehabhussein/EDAP/README.md

-# EDAP - Efficient Dynamic Algorithms for Probability
+# EDAP - Empirical Distribution Analysis for Patterns

 A password/string pattern analysis and generation tool for security research.